bgaze/ipsum-html/README.md

 ## Basic usage

-To quickly generate Lorme Ipsum HTML, import the `IpsumHtml` class into your script, then use it statics methods to generate what you need.
+To quickly generate Lorem Ipsum HTML, import the `IpsumHtml` class into your script, then use it statics methods to generate what you need.

 ```php